bparanj/crystal/electronics/experiments/queue/photoresistor.md

 1. Photoresistor (LDR)
 2. LED: To visually display changes in brightness.
 3. Resistor: 220 Ω (for current limiting with the LED).
-4. Power Source: 5V DC power supply.
+4. 5V DC power supply.
 5. Multimeter: To measure the voltage across the photoresistor or the resistance.
 6. Potentiometer (optional): To adjust the sensitivity of the circuit.